senkal/talks/2015/symfony-meetup/12_summary.md

 ### Summary

 - Try new things - start with components
-- When components become too complicated/long bootstrap process install Symfony
+- When components become too complicated/long bootstrap process- install Symfony
-- Gradually move from legacy to Symfony thanks to subrequests/events
+- Gradually move from legacy to Symfony thanks to sub requests and events